ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/async-await.md

 * See Section [Custom errors, extending Error](https://javascript.info/custom-errors).
 It is worth to read the [full chapter Error Handling](https://javascript.info/error-handling)
 * See [The Error Class at MDN: The constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error#constructor)

-## Exercise: Call async from non-async
+## Exercise 5: Call async from non-async

 Here is another exercise from the [JavaScript.Info book](https://javascript.info/async-await#call-async-from-non-async).
 As the book says, it is a task that solves a quite common for developers new to async/await.